AIR Forum Denver, CO May 28-31, 2024

 May 28 | 1:00 p.m. – 2:30 p.m. | Mile High Ballroom 1 EF

-Adam Lalor (Landmark College), Wyntre Stout (University of Pittsburgh), Moderator: Brent Drake (John N. Gardner Institute for Excellence in Undergraduate Education)
+Adam Lalor (Landmark College), Wyntre Stout (University of Pittsburgh), Brent Drake (John N. Gardner Institute for Excellence in Undergraduate Education), Moderator: Mary Ann Coughlin (Springfield College)

 While IR is a mainstay for providing replicable and standardized data about university populations such as faculty, staff, and students, our systems too often limit who can be counted, and in what ways those individuals can be described.
 Institutional data collection and reporting systems need better ways to identify who comprises our institutional communities, with attention to upholding the autonomy, confidentiality, and privacy of minoritized individuals.
 This session will feature discussion of ways to build systems for more inclusive representation, as featured in a forthcoming Special Issue of AIR Professional File edited by Elizabeth Jach.